getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/17.subscribe-api/doc.md

 $payload = json_encode([
     'email'      => $email,
     'list'       => 'newsletter',
-    'consent'    => $consentTicked,   // true only when the visitor ticked the box 'source'     => 'form',           // a form, even though a server posts it 'source_ref' => 'www-footer',
+    'consent'    => $consentTicked,   // true only when the visitor checked the box 'source'     => 'form',           // a form, even though a server posts it 'source_ref' => 'www-footer',
 ]);